ADULT Vaccine Law in Washington State

 • 2022: Governor Inslee coerced state agencies to permanently mandate COVID-19 shots for state employees.
 In 2023, the requirement was rescinded.

-WA STATE LAW
+WASHINGTON STATE LAW

 HTMLPDF 43.216.690 Child day care centers and outdoor nature-based child care providers—Immunization.